Hereditary Eye Disease Scheme for dogs

 What is hereditary eye disease?

-There are many types of eye disease, both congenital (conditions that exist from birth or soon after birth) and non-congenital (conditions that develop later in life), that affect dogs.
+There are many types of hereditary eye disease, both congenital (conditions that exist from birth or soon after birth) and non-congenital (conditions that develop later in life), that affect dogs.
 Many of these conditions can have serious effects on health and welfare, causing pain, blindness, or the need for lifelong medication, and should be taken into consideration when breeding dogs.

 The scheme is open to all dogs and breeds including crossbreeds and non-Kennel Club registered dogs.